 The Sacrament of Confirmation is celebrated in the Fall of 10th Grade at Prince of Peace Parish.
-Youth in the Confirmation Program participate in monthly classes to prepare them for the sacrament.
+Youth in the Confirmation Program participate in 12 Zoom classes scheduled every 2-3 weeks to prepare them for the sacrament.
 In addition to regular classes the students are expected to participate in field trips, social events, and community service as listed on their schedules.
 Each candidate for Confirmation must do 20 hours of Community Service.
 Parents and Sponsors are expected to assist in the sacramental preparation of their children and to attend the Parent/Student Orientation/Workshops.

 Perfect attendance in the bi-monthly Confirmation process is expected.
 This demonstrates that you have the maturity required to participate in the program.
 Candidates must also attend parent/teen workshops, any special programs and liturgical celebrations, all of which are on the calendar that will be provided to you.
 If there is a family emergency and you are not able to attend class, your parents should call the office at 203-263-2008.

 Since the family of God gathers together as a parish community at the weekly liturgy, candidates are expected to attend weekly liturgy.
 Be sure to greet Father Jim as you leave Mass each week.
 Frequent reception of Holy Eucharist and reception of the sacrament of Reconciliation are encouraged.

 Each student has been previously given a Bible and will be given a Decision Point Workbook.
 These Workbooks and their Bibles must be available for to every Zoom session.